Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Construction of what is an immense structure probably began in the 12th century before developing and changing over the following centuries.

-Yes, there is a connection to Mary Queen of Scots, she was crowned Queen of Scots in the Castle’s Chapel Royal in 1543.
+Yes, there is a connection to Mary Queen of Scots, she was crowned Queen of Scots in the castle’s Chapel Royal in 1543.

-- This feature article from Truly Edinburgh says more about Stirling Castle.
+- Plan your visit: this feature article fromTruly Edinburgh says more about Stirling Castle.

 7) Dirleton Castle